Back-end Engineering Articles

 1.One-to-one:

-One Entity set X can be associated with at most one entity set Y and vice versa.
+One entity from entity set X can be associated with at most one entity of entity set Y and vice versa.

 Example: One student can register for numerous courses.
 However, all those courses have a single line back to that one student.